ChromeDevTools/debugger-protocol-viewer/pages/index.md

 <p>This is especially handy to understand how the DevTools frontend makes use of the protocol.
 You can view all requests/responses and methods as they happen.

-<p>You can also open a CDP editor to by clicking on the icon on the left of the input bar :
 <figure class="screenshot">
   <a href="images/protocol-monitor.png" target="_blank" style="text-align: center; display:block;">
     <img src="images/protocol-monitor.png" height="300" alt="Screenshot of the Protocol Monitor" loading="lazy">